 Springtime March to April is a great time to be outdoors, way from the greys back home.
 Enjoy mediteranean eating culture and discover the real (hidden) Menorca.

 Cami de Cavalls, ('path of the horse') is a rough track coastal path from medieval times that originally followed much of the entire Menorcan coastline.
 The path encircling the island is now open to the public and can be freely used by hikers, mountain bikers and horse riders.
 The 184 kilometres of path is divided into 20 sections, each of which is clearly signposted and with information panels giving details of that particular stretch.
 Parts of the Cami de Cavalls are open for horses ( see sign below).
 Other sections are accessible for walkers and mountain bikes.
-Originally created by occupying nations for the purpose of keeping an eye on the coastal defences as a horseback supply route.
+Originally created keeping an eye on the coastal defences and as a horseback supply route.

 It is a great way to see the beautiful coastline but the pathways are 'au natural' so take care close to cliff edges.